mollyrendon/crm-lite/README.md

 ## Usage

-Refer to the README.md file for instructions on how to seed the data.
+Use the following login info to view the site with test data.
+Refer to the README.md for other instructions.
+Username: testuser@hotmail.com
+Password: password

 ## Contributions